shortstheory/one-in-7-billion/content/2015-06-17-t2-years-and-counting-iit-jee.md

 of 2 years fall apart for such a pathetic issue and still went on with the test - guessing everything I could on the math section.

-I went for the extra 12 questions which were fine but the I knew the damage done from fluking most of math was irreparable.
+I went for the extra 12 questions which were fine but I knew that the damage done from fluking most of math was irreparable.
 With the most anxiety I've ever experienced, I clicked the "Submit Test" button to see how I had done.